-Why Smart Content and AMP make sense together
+Why do Smart Content and AMP make sense together?

 Lastly, the Smart Content framework calls out for continuous optimization of content.
 Whether it’s dynamically improving the list of content recommendations when better content is available or automatically implementing new SEO best practices, content must be regularly optimized to ensure it continues to outperform the competition and pull in new visitors.
 The same approach must be taken with AMP content.
 AMP items must be regularly attended to just like the standard pages.

 How do I maintain a comprehensive picture of content performance?

 As more traffic is generated via AMP pages, it’s important to attribute appropriate credit to AMP for website traffic, conversions, and revenue.
 Given the reporting limitations that AMP imposes, it’s critical to ensure that AMP pages are appropriately tagged with web analytics to capture page visits and events.
 Brands must also ensure that they correctly unify AMP and non-AMP traffic in their analytics reporting.
 They must have a 360-degree view of content performance regardless of the format or delivery mechanism of the content.
 Some marketers may want to sum up AMP and non-AMP traffic for a particular content piece, while others may want to dive into the details of each.
 It’s important to enable both data aggregation as well as slicing and dicing across AMP and non-AMP items.
 AMP should be viewed as a tactic to improve user experience, content discovery, and performance.
 It is hard to say whether AMP is a final or intermediate step in a bigger effort to make digital content load and engage customers quickly.
 Because of that, it’s important to pick a marketing platform that future-proofs user experience tactics.
 Look for one that automates AMP creation, with AI-powered machine learning ideally, for today, but one that can also shift course and batch-correct your content should an updated or new standard or approach emerge.